AgneseLan/false-killer-column/README.md

 ## Data :floppy_disk:

 The data are provided in the Data folder.
-Mesh files (PLY) needed to test postioning when importing landmarks are available at following the provided OneDrive link.
+Mesh files (PLY) needed to test postioning when importing landmarks are available at following the provided Zenodo link.

 - __Landmark data__: *pts folder* <br />
 Text files with landmark coordinates for each specimen in PTS format.
 Unzip folder first.